bg-loobook

 Falling in Love with Maui

-After his father’s master course in painting, Curtis and Jill were eager to return to Hawai'i.
-They settled on Maui as a quieter alternative to Oʻahu.
-The two first amped out in a Volkswagen Bus in Upcountry Maui, eventually moving to the cottage that inspired Curtis’ piece “My Studio”.
-Carefree and happily impecunious, Curtis was transfixed by the beauty of Maui, producing painting after painting of its allure.
+After his father’s master course in painting, Curtis and Jill returned to Hawai'i, settling on Maui as a quieter alternative to Oʻahu.
+The two first camped out in a Volkswagen Bus in Upcountry Maui, eventually moving to the cottage that inspired Curtis’ piece “My Studio”.

 1973